celeron533/pxview/privacy-policy/en.md

 # Privacy Policy

-This privacy policy governs your use of the software application PxView ("Application", "App") "we", "us", "our" refers to the creator(s) of the app.
+This privacy policy governs your use of the software application WildDream ("Application", "App") "we", "us", "our" refers to the creator(s) of the app.

-### How is login to Pixiv done?
+### How is login to WildDream Art done?

-Login to Pixiv is done with api.
-The password is sent directly to Pixiv servers for authentication and is never seen by us.
-Pixiv then returns token which is used to access Pixiv on your behalf.
+Login to WildDream Art is done with api.
+The password is sent directly to WildDream Art servers for authentication and is never seen by us.
+WildDream Art then returns token which is used to access WildDream Art on your behalf.

 The token is stored locally on your device.